Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 The basic improvement to this script can be done by supporting other platforms and other compilers like GCC.

 With this simple chain of CMake commands, we are able to download and extract SDL library during build process.
+Which saves us from one of the repetitive tasks!